 - Parenthesis are sometimes used to report atypical information related to types of accounts.

-I know, many of you are wondering what I mean by “Atypical”.
+Many of you are wondering what it is meant by “Atypical”.
 Atypical refers to information in a type of account that is not traditional but is still normal.
-To elaborate on this I am going to give examples with each of the types of accounts.
+To elaborate on this, here are some examples with each of the types of accounts.

-The asset type of accounts are split into three distinct groups.
-For more information read The Balance Sheet- Simple Format.
+The asset type of accounts is split into three distinct groups.
+For more information read The Balance Sheet– Simple Format.